carlacohen/how_to_guides/README.md

 - How to upload objects to the HCA tracker
 - How to use tmux
 - How to use the HCA workstation
+- How to back up conda envs to git
 - Snakemake commands